pathumd/raincloud/README.md

 Description:
 --------------
 - Raincloud is a simple, easy-to-use weather web application where you can find your local weather data by entering your city, zip code or coordinates.
-- The web application was developed using Python's Django framework, HTML and CSS.
+- The web application was developed using Python's Django framework, the OpenWeather API, HTML and CSS.
 Raincloud features a minimal, sleek design to present the user with the data they are looking for in a straightforward manner.
 Adobe XD was used to design the front-end of the application.
 - Live demo: https://pathum65.pythonanywhere.com/

 Tools used:
 --------------
 - Django (Python)
+- OpenWeather API
 - HTML & CSS
 - Adobe XD